magenta-aps/OS2Orgviewer/app/README.md

 * `VUE_APP_API_BASEURL` - the hostname and/or port of the OS2MO REST API you want the application to pull data from.
 * `VUE_APP_TITLE` - the application title.
 It will appear in the UI header and in the HTML document title.
-* `VUE_APP_ROOT_UUID` - and UUID representing whatever organisation unit you want as the default root org. unit.
+* `VUE_APP_ROOT_UUID` - a UUID representing whatever organisation unit you want as the default root org. unit.
 * `VUE_APP_THEME_PATH` - local path to SCSS file containing custom theme variables.
 You can make a copy of [./src/assets/default-theme.scss](./src/assets/default-theme.scss) and edit it to create your own custom theme.
 * `VUE_APP_LOGO_PATH` - local or global path to image file you want as your application's branding image.
 * `VUE_APP_FAVICON_PATH` - local or global path to image file (usually `favicon.ico`) you want as your application's favicon.